Schefferville: Demographics

 Many Naskapi first nation people live mostly in the village of Kawawachikamach, northwest of Schefferville.
 They are mostly Anglican and United Protestant and speak English as their second language.
 The Innu people reside mainly in Schefferville and Matimekosh.
 They are largely Roman Catholic and speak French as their second language.

+Languages

 The Naskapi and Montagnais/Innu languages are, generally, mutually intelligible.
 Most local inhabitants are able to speak varying amounts of all the local languages, and code-switching is common in conversation.

-The breakdown of mother tongues is:
+The breakdown of mother tongues is (2021):